natvern/natvern.github.io/resume.md

 I have a collection of funky socks with at least 50 pairs from different countries.

 ---
-> Contact me @ < samar dot rahmouni at outlook dot com> • 24 years old
+> Contact me @ < samar dot rahmouni at outlook dot com> • 24 years old living
 > in Paris, France